Frequently Asked Questions

 Since most coursework is hands-on in the lab, most of the work is completed during class hours.
 However, you should plan on a few hours of homework per week, including reading assignments and written work.

-75% of the students enrolled in Minnesota State College Southeast Technical receive some sort of financial aid in the form of loans, grants or work study.
+75% of the students enrolled in Minnesota State College Southeast receive some sort of financial aid in the form of loans, grants or work study.
 See the College’s Financial Aid page for more information.

 Many students will find they need a car.
 The College campus is located three miles from downtown Red Wing.
 There are apartment buildings within easy walking distance.
 However, you will need transportation for grocery shopping and other errands.